 There are also several natural fibers to choose from.
 The best among these is bamboo, wool, and silk.
 For the most part, you will want to try and avoid synthetic fibers since they do not tend to breathe well.

 What Is the Difference between Sateen and Percale?

-Both of these types of cotton sheets are good quality.
+Both of these types of cotton sheets are of good quality.
 The style that is better for you will depend upon your personal preferences.
 For example, people who tend to get too hot when they are sleeping will benefit from percale since it is a plain matte weave with a cool, crisp feel.